bcmensshed/bcmensshed.github.io/_posts/2017-3-28-Hello-World.md

 ---
 layout: post
-title: What can you do in theSTEAMtruck?
+title: What can you do in a Mens Shed?
 excerpt_separator: <!--more-->
 ---